gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 ### getCatalogInsights
-Analytics data of catalog and inventory.
+Retrieve the analytics data of catalog and inventory.